-After surviving the ancient Aztec curse that had plagued her family for centuries, Arra was more than ready for her new life in the boring little town of Grainer, Maine.
-Boring and small sounded perfect…but she should have known better than to think it would last.
+After surviving an ancient Aztec curse, Arra is more than ready for her new life in the boring little town of Grainer, Maine…but she should have known better than to think it would last.

-The dream was odd, but Arra passed it off as nerves about starting school in Grainer.
-Her boyfriend, Tanner, was there to distract her…and get her into a little trouble as well.
-He pushes the dream out of her mind until they walk onto the school campus and see her.
-The lonely girl from Arra’s dream.
+The new dream of a lonely girl is odd, but Arra passes it off as nerves about starting school.
+Her boyfriend, Tanner, is push the dream out of her mind, until they walk onto the school campus and see the girl from Arra’s dream.

-Tanner’s reaction is fierce.
-He won’t risk losing Arra again and demands she stay away from Sibeal, but Arra can’t stop thinking about her haunted expression.
-What if she can help her?
-Arra can’t just walk away and let whatever curse has a hold of Sibeal claim her without trying to stop it.
+Tanner won’t risk losing Arra again and demands she stay away from Sibeal, but Arra can’t stop thinking about the girl’s haunted expression.
+Arra can’t walk away and let whatever curse has a hold of Sibeal claim her without trying to stop it.
 But what if Sibeal deserves the punishment?

-Arra’s battle to make the right choice about Sibeal only gets harder when she is forced to turn to the person in town she likes least for help.
-Sebastian Wallace is arrogant and irritating, but he’s seems to be the only one who can help her.
-As Arra tries to determine what the right choice is, she finds out saving Sibeal may be the least of her problems.
+Arra’s battle to make the right choice becomes more difficult when she is forced to seek help from her least favorite person.
+Sebastian Wallace is arrogant and irritating, but he has information she needs.
+As Arra tries to determine what the right choice is, she realizes saving Sibeal may be the least of her problems.

 Oracle Lost (book 3)